Steam clock: Gastown steam clock

 In October 2014, the clock was temporarily removed for major repairs by its original builder, and was reinstalled January 2015.

 The clock appears on the cover of the Nickelback album Here and Now and is also featured in a scene from the 1991 Chuck Norris action film The Hitman.
+It also appears in the 2019 mobile game Mario Kart Tour and the Nintendo Switch game Mario Kart 8 Deluxe as part of the "Vancouver Velocity" race course.